Somali theatre attack snuffs out stirrings of hope

 Analysts say many players in Somalia's turmoil find that by sabotaging reform they can continue to reap the spoils of war.

-Al Shabaab pulled its fighters out of Mogadishu in August under military pressure from an African Union AU.L force.
+Al Shabaab pulled its fighters out of Mogadishu in August under military pressure from an African Union (AU) force.

 While Wednesday's blast demonstrated the militants' continued ability to strike at the heart of the city and government, counter-terrorism experts say they are in a weaker position now than at any other time during their insurgency.